What is the Continuum of Care?

 Why is the Continuum Important?

 Common sense dictates that a patient would not cut their arm, then immediately go to a surgeon and ask them to amputate!
 Similarly, back patients should start with changes to their diet and exercise routine.
 Strengthening core muscles and losing weight may help resolve current and prevent future back pain.
 If that fails, patients should seek help from supervised physical therapy and/or chiropractic care.
 If these fail, traditional pain management techniques including medications, epidural steroid injections or other treatments may bring relief.
-Once a patient has exhausted all of these options, North American Spine’s AccuraScope procedure becomes the next potential step.
+When all these fail, North American Spine’s family of spinal procedures should be considered.

 Only after all of these other methods fail should patients consider surgical intervention.
 The reason is simple: RISK.
 The risk factors associated with these treatment methods increase as the treatments become more invasive.
 Good, conservative medicine always includes a risk/benefit assessment and that leads good doctors to treat patients conservatively.
 North American Spine’s minimally invasive treatments for lumbar, thoracic and cervical spine issues have created an important, conservative step between traditional pain management and spine surgery (either open surgery, or one of several so-called “minimally invasive” techniques).

 For many patients, undergoing one of North American Spine’s minimally invasive procedures will obviate the need for a more invasive spine surgery.
 However, if our treatments are not appropriate for a patient’s condition, or if they do not work for a patient, we will refer patients to orthopedic surgeons or neurosurgeons for more invasive forms of treatment.
-Having an AccuraScope procedure does not preclude a patient from having a more invasive surgery; however, if a more invasive surgery does not work, there is usually no going back!
-AccuraScope is repeatable and does not create future problems such as scar tissue, unlike more invasive procedures.
+Having a procedure does not preclude a patient from having a more invasive surgery if that should become necessary.

 Finally, it is important to continue spine care post-operatively.
 Supervised physical therapy is strongly recommended by North American Spine and can be conducted in the patient’s hometown.
 Because spine problems are degenerative and ongoing in nature, multiple issues are common as we age and patients want to do everything they can to prevent them.
 Core strengthening exercises can be extremely helpful, as can continued physical therapy and chiropractic care.